International Classification of Functioning, Disability and Health: Benefits

 There are benefits of using the ICF for both the patient and the health professional.
-A major advantage for the patient is the integration of the physical, mental, and social aspects of his or her health condition.
-All aspects of a person's life (development, participation and environment) are incorporated into the ICF instead of solely focusing on his or her diagnosis.
+A major advantage for the patient is the integration of the physical, mental, and social aspects of their health condition.
+All aspects of a person's life (development, participation and environment) are incorporated into the ICF instead of solely focusing on their diagnosis.
 A diagnosis reveals little about one's functional abilities.
 Diagnoses are important for defining the cause and prognosis, but identifying the limitations of function is often the information used to plan and implement interventions.
 Once a rehabilitation team is aware of the daily activities a client is required to participate in, the problem solving sequence set up by the ICF can be utilized.
-An occupational therapist, for example, would observe a patient performing his or her daily activities and note the patient's functional abilities.
+An occupational therapist, for example, would observe a patient performing their daily activities and note the patient's functional abilities.
 This information would then be used to determine the extent to which the individual's abilities can be improved through therapy and to what extent the environment can be changed to facilitate the individual's performance.
 Intervention at one level (current abilities) has the potential to prevent or modify events at a succeeding level (participation).
-For example, teaching a deaf child manual signs will foster effective interaction and increase one's participation with his or her family.
+For example, teaching a deaf child manual signs will foster effective interaction and increase one's participation with their family.

 Rehabilitation therapists will be empowered with the ICF not only in their daily work with their patients, but also when working with other medical disciplines; hospitals and other health care administrations; health authorities and policy makers.
 All items are operationally defined with clear descriptions that can be applied to real life evaluations with clarity and ease.
 The language used in the ICF helps facilitate better communication between these groups of people.